bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

 Also, engines can push in body of the engine class and in their own `config/environments/*.rb`.
+TODO: add see Engines section below more details on working with Engines with autoloading.

 WARNING.
 Please do not mutate `ActiveSupport::Dependencies.autoload_paths`; the public interface to change autoload paths is `config.autoload_paths`.

 WARNING: You cannot autoload code in the autoload paths while the application boots.
 In particular, directly in `config/initializers/*.rb`.
 Please check [_Autoloading when the application boots_](#autoloading-when-the-application-boots) down below for valid ways to do that.

+TODO: find a good place to constract "main" and "once" autoloaders and explain the difference.
 The autoload paths are managed by the `Rails.autoloaders.main` autoloader.

 config.autoload_lib(ignore:) --> Autoloading `/lib`